hugzsoubrier/hugzsoubrier/README.md

 - 💻 _R_ user - I'm part of the Instructor pool of [Applied Epi NGO](https://appliedepi.org/)

-- 🌊 Currently based in Paris 🇫🇷 , but feeling more Mediterranean than anything else
+- 🌊 I am a strong mediterraneanist but currently based in Paris 🇫🇷

 - 📝 Check out my [academic website](https://www.hugzsoubrier.com/) for some of my work or drop me an email: hugo.soubrier@epicentre.msf